Skip to content

 end

-and so clearly performs IFM1 estimation.
-IFM2 is not much harder to implement, it could be done for our model as follows:
+This clearly performs IFM1 estimation.
+IFM2 is not much harder to implement, and could be done for our model as follows:

 # Marginal fits are the same than IFM1, so we just used those to compute IFM2 ranks: